numeric-rust/numeric/README.md

 We love pull requests and there are tons of things to work on for this project.
 Don't hesitate to ask if you want suggestions for contributions (big or small).
-Add your name to the contributors file as part of your PR, no matter how small it may seem.
+Add your name to the [CONTRIBUTORS.md](CONTRIBUTORS.md) file as part of your PR, no matter how small it may seem.

 ## Acknowledgement